 The property must have at least one of the following features:

 - a room (not a bathroom, kitchen or toilet) which is predominantly used by the disabled person.
 This room's original use has been changed to accommodate the disabled person.
-For example a downstairs bedroom, a room used to store therapy equipment, dialysis equipment, Braille machine or oxygen cylinders.
+For example, a room used to store therapy equipment, dialysis equipment, Braille machine or oxygen cylinders.

 - a second bathroom or kitchen which has been adapted to meet their needs (a sole bathroom or kitchen even if adapted would not qualify)